Seikomi/Janus-Server/readme.md

 ## Presentation

-Welcome on project Janus :a sockets based server running on Java Runtime Environment (above Java 8).
+Welcome on project Janus : a sockets based server running on Java Runtime Environment (above Java 8).

 This server use two TCP ports like a FTP server, one for command and the other for data.
 All it configuration is made in a unique `.properties` file.